YongHwan2161/cppWebServer3/system-documents/graph-based-database.md

 [Rest of the document remains the same...]

-## Circle Detection
+## cycle Detection
 The system provides functionality to detect and analyze circular paths in the vertex graph:

-### Circle Information
+### cycle Information
-- Circles are detected by following links through vertices
+- cycles are detected by following links through vertices
-- A circle exists when a path leads back to a previously visited vertex/channel
+- A cycle exists when a path leads back to a previously visited vertex/channel
-- Circle information includes all vertices and channels in the circle
+- cycle information includes all vertices and channels in the cycle

 ### Implementation
 1. Path Tracking